- Associate Professor of the Practice of Marketing

 The results are undeniable.
 By July 30th, Barbie had grossed over $300 million domestically, making it the fastest female-centric movie to hit that mark (just edging out 2017’s Beauty and the Beast).

 Executives at Mattel are already looking to capitalize on the movie’s success.
-On July 26th, KREIZ SUGGESTED THE COMPANY COULD BE INTERESTED in producing a sequel or even a television show based on the doll.
+Kreiz has suggested that the company could be interested in producing a sequel or even a television show based on the doll.
 Professor Pande believes the toy corporation won’t stop there.

 “Mattel is pursuing a franchise-forward playbook akin to Marvel and Disney, aiming to evolve into an IP powerhouse with a diverse range of products and services that capitalize on their brands, moving beyond dependence on toy sales for valuation,” said Pande.